The Best Noodles For Pho – Essential Guide

 3. Once the broth has completed cooking, let the steam naturally release (unless you’re trying to eat dinner in a hurry and need to eat fast, in which case you’ll be able to let the pressure go).

 4. Blend the soup, then season it according to your preference.
-If the broth is very heavy, you may reduce it with boiling water before serving it.
+If the broth is very heavy, reduce it with boiling water.

 Slow Cooker: